mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 The basic S-Series is armored all round against small-arms fire, including its underside.
 Top armor is notoriously weak, but this was never intended to be a combat vehicle.
 The crew ride in an NBC-protected citadel which has an additional 20 points of armor.
-No weapons are fitted as standard, but many users add a remote- controlled machinegun or similar light support weapon on the cab roof.
-In its basic logistics configuration the S-series is assigned the reporting name 'Skate' whilst when serving as a personnel transport it is referred to as 'Snake'.
+No weapons are fitted as standard, but many users add a remote-controlled machinegun or similar light support weapon on the cab roof.
+In its basic logistics configuration the
+S-series is assigned the reporting name 'Skate' whilst when serving as a personnel transport it is referred to as 'Snake'.
 A Snake can easily transport an entire platoon of infantry, and some users fit pintle mounts around the periphery of an open-topped vehicle for support weapons.